an example set combination s <- c("SE" = 13, "Treat" = 28, "Anti-CCP" = 101, "DAS28" = 91, "SE&Treat" = 1, "SE&DAS28" = 14, "Treat&Anti-CCP" = 6, "SE&Anti-CCP&DAS28" = 1) library(venneuler, quietly = TRUE) fit_venneuler <- venneuler(s) plot(fit_venneuler)

 R has powerful functionality for plotting in general, but lacks capabilities for drawing ellipses using curves.
 High-resolution polygons are thankfully a readily available remedy for this and have since several version back been used also in eulerr.

 And because basically all shapes in digital maps are polygons, there happens to exist a multitude of other useful tools to deal with a wide variety of tasks related to polygons.
-One of these turned out to be precisely what I needed: polylabel (Mapbox 2018) from the Mapbox suite.
+One of these turned out to be precisely what I needed: polylabel (missing reference) from the Mapbox suite.
 Because the details of the library have already been explained elsewhere I will spare you the details, but briefly put it uses quadtree binning to divide the polygon into square bins, pruning away dead-ends.
 It is inefficient and will, according to the authors, find a point that is “guaranteed to be a global optimum within the given precision”.

 Because it appeared to be such a valuable tool for R users, I decided to create a wrapper for the c++ header for polylabel and bundle it as a package for R users.